json-schema-org/understanding-json-schema/source/reference/regular_expressions.rst

 - ``+?``, ``*?``, ``??``: The ``*``, ``+``, and ``?`` qualifiers are
   all greedy; they match as much text as possible.
-Sometimes this behavior isn’t desired and you want to match as few characters as possible.
+Sometimes this behavior isn't desired and you want to match as few characters as possible.

 - ``{x}``: Match exactly ``x`` occurrences of the preceding regular